nezda/yawni/README.txt

 - WordNet JNI Java Native Support (WNJN) ; http://wnjn.sourceforge.net/ ; GPL
 - JWNL (Java WordNet Library) ; http://sourceforge.net/projects/jwordnet/ ; BSD

-Many of the pure Java ones (like Yawni), are derivatives of Oliver Steele's JWordNet.
+Many of the pure Java ones (like Yawni), are actually derivatives of Oliver Steele's original JWordNet.
 In fact, Yawni is the new name of JWordNet.

 Why Yawni ?
 - commercial-grade implementation
+  - very fast
   - small memory foot print
-  - very fast
   - simple, intuitive, and well documented API
+  - all required resources can load from jars making deployment a snap
   - all query results are immutable ; safely cached and/or accessed by concurrent threads
   - easy Apache Maven-based build with minimal dependencies
   - extensive unit tests